 Be mindful, Lord, and have mercy and bless your people standing here before you and those who have offered these gifts, and grant them whatever is necessary and profitable.
 Be mindful, Lord, and have mercy and bless those who have made vows and those who have brought gifts to your holy Church and those who are mercifully mindful of the poor. (p.
 38)

-1) So what does it mean to offer or bring gifts?
+The priest’s prayer above mentions bringing and offering gifts, and being mindful of the poor.
+First, what does it mean to bring gifts to the altar?
 Keep in mind, we are not pagan.
 We don’t sacrifice (brings gifts of bread and wine) so that God will be pleased and withhold punishment.
 We are not earning God’s love by way of customs and rituals.
 During Badarak the priest prays:

 And we offer to you yours of your own from all and for all.